 - ICL provides that all parties of the Kyoto 2020 Commitment have the right to submit and publish news and reports of their activities in the “Landslides” journal.
-All parties will receive the print copy and digital access rights (tokens) to all issues of the journal (2002-present) as the common platform.
+All parties will receive the digital access rights (tokens) to all issues of the journal (2002-present).

 - ICL will publish and update Landslide Dynamics: Landslide Interactive Teaching Tools (LITT) as a core activity for public education at each Forum.
-(The first LITT are edited and will be published including PPT for lessons and PDF for reference in digital format by the end of 2017 and in print copy by early 2018.)
+In early 2018, the first LITT (Vol.1 Fundamentals, Mapping and Monitoring, Vol.2 Testing, Risk Management and Country Practices) have been edited and published including PPT for lessons and PDF for reference in digital format.

-- ICL and IPL-GPC will organize the annual IPL symposium and publish a series of books with ISBN numbers together with Research, Administrative and Strategic Review meetings at UNESCO or elsewhere including the biennial Global Platform for Disaster Risk Reduction.
+- ICL and the Global Promotion Committee of the International Programme on Landslides (GPC/IPL) will organize the annual IPL symposium and publish a series of books with ISBN numbers together with Research, Administrative and Strategic Review meetings at relevant venues such as UNESCO or elsewhere including the biennial Global Platform for Disaster Risk Reduction.

 - Other commitments by ICL and IPL groups will include: